Multi-Mode Quantum Annealing for Generative Representation Learning with Boltzmann Priors: Results

 To illustrate the contribution of the learned prior, we compare two generation methods using the attribute-average encoder output for Bangs (Fig.~\ref{fig:conditional}).

-The first baseline directly decodes the binarized attribute-average encoder output $z = \mathrm{sign}(\boldsymbol{\mu}_{\mathrm{attr}})$ without involving the prior or quantum annealing, producing a single deterministic output that appears visually rigid and unnatural.
-In contrast, the second approach applies c-QA with the learned pairwise couplings $J$ of the Boltzmann prior and external bias fields $h$ derived from the attribute-average encoder output $\boldsymbol{\mu}_{\mathrm{attr}}$ (see Methods).
+The first baseline directly decodes the binarized attribute-average encoder output $z = \mathrm{sign}(\boldsymbol{l}_{\mathrm{attr}})$ without involving the prior or quantum annealing, producing a single deterministic output that appears visually rigid and unnatural.
+In contrast, the second approach applies c-QA with the learned pairwise couplings $J$ of the Boltzmann prior and external bias fields $h$ derived from the attribute-average encoder output $\boldsymbol{l}_{\mathrm{attr}}$ (see Methods).
 The pairwise interactions of the Boltzmann prior shape the conditional sampling process by propagating the attribute bias across latent variables.
 As a result, the generated samples are both diverse and semantically coherent.
 This comparison demonstrates that the learned Boltzmann prior provides essential structure for high-quality conditional generation.

 The same mechanism also enables semantic editing of individual images.
-Given a test image $x$ without a target attribute, we construct a conditioned logit vector $h = \mu(x) + \mu_{\mathrm{attr}}$ by summing the encoder logit output of the test image with the attribute-average encoder output, and use it as the bias field for c-QA.
+Given a test image $x$ without a target attribute, we construct a conditioned logit vector by combining the encoder logit output of the test image with the attribute-specific direction $\bar{l}_{\mathrm{attr}} - \bar{l}$ (the attribute average minus the global average), and use the resulting bias field for c-QA (see Methods for the precise formulation).
 Figure~\ref{fig:attr_manipulation} shows examples where Bangs are added to test images that originally lack this attribute.
 The learned prior preserves the identity of the original face while consistently introducing the desired feature, with stochastic diversity across samples.